 Soak a clean calico pudding cloth in another bowl of boiling water from the kettle for 5 minutes.

-Wring out excess water (you may need gloves) and spread out on kitchen bench.
+Wring out excess water (you may need gloves or use a clean tea towel wrapped around the pudding cloth) and spread out pudding cloth on kitchen bench.

 Use about 1/3 cup plain flour and sprinkle in a 30-40cm diameter circle.
 Make sure flour is most concentrated towards centre and lighter towards the outside of the circle.
 Rub flour into the cloth.